Design and technology helps to prepare children for the developing world.

 Teaching and Learning

 At Great Chart Primary School we follow the ‘Design, Make, Evaluate’ approach to the teaching of DT, as outlined in the National Curriculum Programmes of Study document.
+These form our DT concept threads and children will progress within these.

 During DT sessions, children are encouraged to be inquisitive about the way products work.
 We encourage both asking and answering questions in order to deepen children’s understanding of product and product design.
 They will use market research to inform their designs and, as they move up through the school, will be encouraged to draw detailed designs and make prototypes in order to refine their designs before creating their final piece.
 Whilst making their products, staff will guide them through the technical skills they will require, modelling good practice and highlighting safety considerations with the children.
 Through the evaluation stage of our ‘Plan, Make, Evaluate’ approach, children are encouraged to reflect upon their final products, considering how they could have altered their design or techniques to impact the overall appearance and usability of their product.